Addressing Maximization Bias in Reinforcement Learning with Two-Sample Testing

 \begin{enumerate} \item \emph{Absolute bias minimization does not equal return maximization.} In order to maximize performance in a real application, different bias control configurations should be considered, for which the TE/KE-BDQN build a flexible framework. \item \emph{Approximately unbiased estimation offers a robust baseline across tasks.} Although it is not always the return-maximizing choice, using a scheme for approximately unbiased value-estimation appears more robust across tasks than fixing a particular bias control parameter.
-The Ada-TE-BDQN is a powerful candidate for such a scheme. \item \emph{The compatibility between bias control algorithms and exploration schemes requires systematic analysis.} The impact on exploration most likely constitutes an essential factor in the occasional return-improvement of a biased procedure over an unbiased one \citep{liang2021temporal}.
+The Ada-TE-BDQN is a powerful candidate for such a scheme \rd{since it almost achieves zero bias during the MinAtar experiments.} \item \emph{The compatibility between bias control algorithms and exploration schemes requires systematic analysis.} The impact on exploration most likely constitutes an essential factor in the occasional return-improvement of a biased procedure over an unbiased one \citep{liang2021temporal}.
 Further study needs to generate insights on how these components interact and, crucially, whether the algorithmic approaches are compatible.
 Can we use the Ada-TE-BDQN with a modified exploration scheme to boost return performance?
 Do we maintain unbiased action-value estimation in this process?
 Can we achieve or even improve on the return peaks of a fine-tuned bias control configuration in this manner?
-Exploration and action-value estimation are even in off-policy RL not necessarily orthogonal and thus constitute a crucial path for future research. \end{enumerate}
+Exploration and action-value estimation are even in off-policy RL not necessarily orthogonal and thus constitute a crucial path for future research. \rdd{We emphasize that similar considerations are prevalent in the bandit literature \citep{lattimore2020bandit, slivkins2019introduction}, whose insights might be leveraged to further analyze the interplay of exploration and action-value estimation.} \end{enumerate}